 - Saigon Square Shopping Mall:

 What can’t you get at Saigon Square Mall?
-Shirts, shoes, handbags, swimwear, jewelry, textile, accessories and every other fashion item!
-If you are looking for a drastic continental wardrobe improvement, the Saigon Square Shopping Mal is your best bet.
+Shirts, shoes, handbags, swimwear, jewellery, textile, accessories and every other fashion item!
+If you are looking for a drastic continental wardrobe improvement, the Saigon Square Shopping Mall is your best bet.
 Although the price tags are a bit inflated, that’s the beauty of it; bargaining is allowed, never just accept the opening bid.

 You might find some kind of confusion with the haphazard arrangement of the mall, but it gives you room to just stroll around till something you fancy catches your eyes.

 So, yes!
-For every clothing souvenir or gift, the two-leveled building of the Saigon Square Shopping Mall should be on your list of places to visit.
+For every clothing souvenir or gift, the two-levelled building of the Saigon Square Shopping Mall should be on your list of places to visit.